 To complete this tutorial, you will need:

-- An API to call against.
-In this tutorial we have used a very basic example API named JSONPlaceholder.
+• An API to call against.
+In this tutorial, we used a fundamental example API named JSONPlaceholder.
 This API returns sample "posts" from users with a randomly generated title and body.

 Configuring the REST Request Action

-- By default, the headers property will be `accept:json`.
-This will only change if there are specific header requirements for your API endpoint.
-For now, we will leave `accept:json`.
+1. By default, the headers property will be `accept:json.` This will only change if your API endpoint has specific header requirements.
+For now, we will leave `accept:json.`

 Note: The Status Field will contain the raw JSON response from your API unless you specify a custom success or failure message in the Success Status Message and Error Status Message Fields below (in which case the message you enter will appear in place of the JSON).